GrenadaOfficial Name: Grenada

 Traffic moves on the left in Grenada; the majority of vehicles are right-hand drive.
-Grenada’s roads, paved and unpaved, are mostly narrow and winding, with many blind corners, narrow or no shoulders, and steep drops into the many ravines found on Grenada’s three islands.
-There are few sidewalks, and cars vie with pedestrians for road space.
+Grenada’s roads, paved and unpaved, are mostly narrow and winding, with many blind corners, narrow or no shoulders, and steep drops into the sea on Grenada’s three islands.
+There are few sidewalks, and vehicles vie with pedestrians for road space.
 Road lighting varies on all three islands, which compounds the dangers at night.
-Road surfaces often deteriorate, especially during the rainy season (June–November) before maintenance work begins.
-Driving conditions in Grenada, including road conditions, increasing numbers of vehicles, and sometimes aggressive minibus drivers all require caution and reduced speed for safety.
+Driving conditions in Grenada, including road conditions, increased numbers of vehicles, and sometimes aggressive minibus drivers all require caution and reduced speed for safety.
 The Government of Grenada has a seat belt law; drivers and passengers found not wearing seat belts are subject to a fine of EC$1,000 (US$400).

 Before you drive in Grenada, a local temporary driver’s license, based on a valid U.S. driver’s license and costing EC$30 (US$12), is highly recommended.
 In the event of an accident, not having a valid local driver’s license will result in a fine, regardless of who is at fault.
 Rental vehicle companies are available; most of them will assist in applying for temporary driver’s licenses.
 The adequacy of road signage varies, but is generally poor to nonexistent.